ansible/ansible-runner/CONTRIBUTING.md

 ## Backporting commits

-For the purpose of these instructions, it is assumed a remote named `upstream` points to this repository and a remote named `fork` points at your fork.
+For the purpose of these instructions, it is assumed a remote named `upstream` points to this repository and a remote named `origin` points at your fork.
 We want to backport commits from `devel` to the `release_2.0` branch.

 ```
-fork	git@github.com:me/ansible-runner.git (fetch)
+origin	git@github.com:me/ansible-runner.git (fetch)
-fork	git@github.com:me/ansible-runner.git (push)
+origin	git@github.com:me/ansible-runner.git (push)
 upstream	https://github.com/ansible/ansible-runner.git (fetch)
 upstream	https://github.com/ansible/ansible-runner.git (push)
 ```